 The final word: you should protect your email

-Since it’s an integral part of both our personal and professional lives, it’s important to know how to protect your email.
+Since email is an integral part of our personal and professional lives, it’s important to know how to protect it.
 Once you can spot the signs of a hack and know how to secure your email, keeping it safe becomes an easy routine.

-Kickstart things today by switching to a stronger password, enabling 2FA, and securing your connections with a VPN.
+Kickstart things today by switching to a strong password, enabling 2FA, and using an online alias.
 In fact, why not get one right away?

 FAQ